YummyAmy/Data-Analytics-Sprint-Delta-Airlines/README.md

 # ✈️ Delta Airlines Analytics Project
-Welcome to another experience, thanks to **[Clicked](https://www.clicked.com/learning-experience-page/data-analytics-team-sprint-10-17-24?mode=module)**: Delta Airlines Analytics Project!
+Welcome to another Sprint, thanks to **[Clicked](https://www.clicked.com/learning-experience-page/data-analytics-team-sprint-10-17-24?mode=module)**: Delta Airlines Analytics Project!

 This project was all about giving Delta Airlines a 5-year business strategy that can help them address market dynamics and regulatory requirements and keep a competitive edge in the industry.
 It goes into customer behavior, operational efficiency, and revenue optimization for Delta Airlines, using various data science techniques to uncover actionable insights.